 Wood stove pellets are a great way to supply the bulk of your potting mix cheaply.
 You must use wood stove pellets without any additives.
 They are not hard to find, especially in the fall through early spring.
 They are cheap and store easily.
 The major problem with them is that wood creates a drain on nitrogen when it breaks down.
-This is easily remedied by slightly adjusting your fertilizer regiment.
+This is easily remedied with your fertilizer regiment using a balanced N-P-K to supply needed nitrogen.
 I’ve potted up and grown on thousands of plants using 80 percent sawdust with no problems at all.

 Peat and sawdust are the bulk of the mix and we will talk about accompanying components.
 Most of the components are there for either retaining water or help in draining.
 Draining properties come in handy when sprinklers are left on too long, or there’s too much rainfall.
 The moisture retention components are handy when there’s too little water.
 Both are equally important and make or break a soilless mix.

 Vermiculite and perlite are a very common water retaining component is commercial mixes.
 However pine bark in fine and medium textures work well.
 Coconut coir is an excellent material for retaining water and it has a good rewetting property better than sphagnum peat.
 Luckily these materials help promote proper drainage as well and don’t create drainage problems.